TCU KinderFrogs

 As part of the TCU College of Education laboratory schools, KinderFrogs has made leaps and bounds as the only early intervention education program in Tarrant County.
 The school serves students ages 18 months to six years old with Down syndrome and other developmental delays.
 According to the Texas Department of Health and Human Services, for every 10,000 live births in the state, approximately 14 of those babies are born with Down syndrome each year.

-In the 1980's designated October as Down Syndrome Awareness Month, but for KinderFrogs, the care lasts much longer.
+In the 1980's October was designated Down Syndrome Awareness Month, but for KinderFrogs, the care lasts much longer.

 “It’s a place that people really, really care about and I think that’s what makes it so special,” said Courtney Heigel, teacher for KinderFrogs’ L.E.A.P. classroom.